 Ming Dynasty Pottery

 The Ming period (1368–1644) of China saw a fascinating "kiln culture" of sorts.
-While there were kiln sites dedicated solely for the royal court, the Ming Dynasty also saw a rise in export pottery.
+While kiln sites dedicated solely to the royal court existed, the Ming Dynasty also saw a rise in export pottery.

 Kaolin clay has a low iron oxide content.
-Not only does it produce a brilliant white hue, but it also makes the pottery ware stronger, which was perfect for high-quantity export.
+Not only does it produce a brilliant white hue, but it also makes the pottery stronger, which is perfect for high-volume export.
 Most Dehua pottery was exported to Europe, where it was termed "Blanc De Chine," meaning "White from China" in French.
 This ceramic style was favored in Europe, especially in combination with beautiful artwork that sometimes adorned the pottery.

 During the Ming Dynasty, over 180 kiln operated throughout Fujian province.
 Most were used for export pottery.